kt3k/deploy_dir/README.md

 [Deno Deploy](https://deno.com/deploy).

-`deploy_dir` reads the contents of a directory and package them as source code for Deno Deploy or Cloudflare workers.
+`deploy_dir` reads the contents of a directory and package them as source code for Deno Deploy or Cloudflare Workers.

 Note: This tool is not suitable for hosting large static contents like videos, audios, high-res images, etc.